helpwave/tasks/simulator/README.md

 ## How It Works

-1. Authenticates with Keycloak using OAuth2 Authorization Code flow
+1. Authenticates with Keycloak using either:
+   - Interactive: OAuth2 Authorization Code flow (default) - opens browser
+   - Non-Interactive: Direct Grant flow (if USE_DIRECT_GRANT=true and USERNAME/PASSWORD are set) - no browser required
 2. Loads current state (locations, patients, tasks, users)
 3. Displays the location structure hierarchy
 4. Creates initial patients (some in waiting room, some admitted)